-These Rules ("LPR") apply to all cases filed in or transferred to this District after their effective date in which a party makes a claim of infringement, non-infringement, invalidity, or unenforceability of a utility patent.
-The Court may apply all or part of the LPR to any such case already pending on the effective date of the LPR.
-The Court may modify the obligations and deadlines of the LPR based on the circumstances of any particular case.
-If a party files, prior to the Claim Construction Proceedings provided for in LPR Section 5, a motion that raises claim construction issues, the Court may defer the motion until after the Claim Construction Proceedings.
+These Rules ("LPR") apply to all cases filed in or transferred to this District after September 24, 2009, in which a party makes a claim of infringement, non-infringement, invalidity, or unenforce-ability of a utility patent.
+The court may modify the obligations and deadlines of the LPR based on the circumstances of any particular case.
+If a party files, prior to the Claim Construction Proceedings provided for in LPR Section 5, a motion that raises claim construction issues, the court may defer the motion until after the Claim Construction Proceedings.